 To learn more about desmoid tumors, click here.

-Though they do not metastasize (spread) to other parts of the body, desmoid tumors can grow, and sometimes very quickly.16 Their “tendril-like” growths can attach to and wrap around surrounding tissues and structures.17 If you are diagnosed with a desmoid tumor, your care team may focus on active surveillance to see if your tumor is growing before starting treatment.
+Though they do not metastasize (spread) to other parts of the body, desmoid tumors can grow, and sometimes very quickly.6 Their “tendril-like” growths can attach to and wrap around surrounding tissues and structures.17 If you are diagnosed with a desmoid tumor, your care team may focus on active surveillance to see if your tumor is growing before starting treatment.4

-Currently, there are no FDA-approved treatment options indicated for desmoid tumors.21 Once a desmoid tumor has been diagnosed, there are several management options for you and your HCP to consider depending on the size, location, aggressiveness, and discomfort of the tumor.3,8,9,22 Current management approaches include:
+Currently, there are no FDA-approved treatment options indicated for desmoid tumors.28 Once a desmoid tumor has been diagnosed, there are several management options for you and your HCP to consider depending on the size, location, aggressiveness, and discomfort of the tumor.8,12 Current management approaches include:

-Surgery is an option, but is generally not recommended for first-line treatment by sarcoma specialists.8,17 Doctors will look at the size and location of the tumor, how aggressively it is growing, and the symptoms it’s causing when making a decision about surgery.22 Some people will have part or all of the desmoid tumor surgically removed, often along with some surrounding healthy tissue.
-Doctors call this surrounding area a “clear margin” where no cancer cells are visible.22
+Surgery is an option, but is generally not recommended for first-line treatment in most tumor locations by sarcoma specialists.4,8 When making a decision about surgery, doctors will look at the size and location of the tumor, how aggressively it is growing, and the symptoms it’s causing.8,12,29 Some people will have part or all of the desmoid tumor surgically removed, often along with some surrounding healthy tissue.
+Doctors call this surrounding area a “clear margin” where no cancer cells are visible.4

-Desmoid tumors can come back after surgery about 24% to 77% of the time,10,26 so it may not be the best treatment option for everyone.
-And because these tumors grow into surrounding tissues, it may be difficult to identify clear margins.23,25 Risk factors for recurrence include the location and size of the tumor, as well as age.9,27
+Desmoid tumors can come back after surgery about 24% to 77% of the time,22,32 so it may not be the best treatment option for everyone.
+And because these tumors grow into surrounding tissues, it may be difficult to identify clear margins.30,31 Risk factors for recurrence include the location and size of the tumor, as well as age.33

 Talk to your doctor to find out if surgery is an appropriate option for you.
 Also consider asking for a referral to meet with a sarcoma specialist, who has experience and expertise in dealing with soft tissue tumors.

-Right now, there is no FDA-approved medication for desmoid tumors.21 However, there are treatments your care team may prescribe to help shrink and/or stabilize the tumor and manage symptoms.
+Right now, there is no FDA-approved medication for desmoid tumors.28 However, there are treatments your care team may prescribe to help shrink and/or stabilize the tumor and manage symptoms.

-The recent clinical guideline recommends the following treatment options:8
+The recent clinical guidelines recommend the following treatment options:4,8